 5. Which piece of work are you most pleased with and why?

 6. Did you surprise yourself at any point on the programme?
 How?

 7. At home, which study habits helped you succeed on the programme?

 8. In class/the practicals/the workplace, which habits and behaviours helped you get the most out of the programme?

 9. What will you take away from this programme into your next programme or job?

 10. If you could give two tips for success to a new learner on this programme, what would they be?

 The questions can be used in a range of ways and here are a few suggestions:

 2. Speed carousel activity: one or two questions with some prompt key words on each table and the group is under time pressure to identify their key points before they move onto the next table.
-Teacher monitors to provide guidance and uses directed questions to pick up individual responses in the feedback slot.
+Teacher/tutor/assessor monitors to provide guidance and uses directed questions to pick up individual responses in the feedback slot.
 I have sometimes included a pre-session task for learners to read the questions at home beforehand so they have started their thinking process before we share ideas in the carousel.

 3. Group discussion with flip chart summary: class is divided into groups and each group takes 3 questions and summarises their responses on the flip chart either in key words, pictures or quotes.
 With a few classes, they liked to create an end of course poster or cartoon strip to pull together their thoughts.
-The groups then complete a gallery walk to look at each others’ work and identify anything surprising, useful or thought-provoking their classmates have written.
+The groups then complete a gallery walk to look at each others’ work and identify anything surprising, useful or thought-provoking their peers have written.